ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 - renewables plant only 2 years old
 - combinigc datasets useful
 - Poor state of digitization means working with small data is the primary work of energy data scientists

+Many businesses are also getting massive value from data without machine learning at all!
+Traditional data analysis based on dashboarding, heuristics and Powerpoint can be exactly what many businesses need.

 ## ML project checklist